microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

     }
 }
 ```
+This configuration file specifies two Azure File Shares, two Azure Containers and two NFSes which should be mounted on
+compute nodes.

 You can provide values for `accountName` and `accountKey` directly in the file, or use `<AZURE_BATCHAI_STORAGE_ACCOUNT>`
 and `<AZURE_BATCHAI_STORAGE_KEY>` placeholders which will be replaced by `az` with storage account information provided